Oriental Desert Express

 Braking Technology

-Air brakes on locomotive; manual sand clearance from tracks required before and during journeys
+Air brakes on locomotive; manual sand clearance from tracks required before and during journeys at multiple points along the route

 Route Engineering Challenges

-• Remote desert maintenance — no road access for much of the line makes repair and inspection challenging
+• Remote desert maintenance — no road access for much of the line makes repair and inspection logistically challenging

 • Line built 1925–1931 for mineral freight — never designed for passenger comfort or modern tourism standards